Commonwealth Theology: The Two Houses and the marriage covenant

-Commonwealth theologians propose Paul's reference to the institution of marriage as representing Christ and the Church (Eph.
-5:32) points to Old Testament allusions to God's divorce and remarriage to Israel.
-For instance, the New Covenant passage in Jeremiah 31 states, "though I [God] was a husband to them."
-In the third chapter of One in Messiah, Dr. Douglas Hamp points to other verses that speak of God's divorce and provision for future reunification, as well as mentioning the Old Testament stipulation that prohibited returning to a former spouse after unfaithfulness.
-“Then her former husband [Yahweh] who divorced her [Israel] must not take her [Israel] back to be his wife after she has been defiled; for that is an abomination before Yahweh.”
+Commonwealth theologians propose that Paul's reference to the institution of marriage as representing Christ and the Church (Eph.
+5:32) points to Old Testament allusions to God's divorce and remarriage with Israel; for instance, the New Covenant passage in Jeremiah 31, "though I [God] was a husband to them."

+In the third chapter of One in Messiah, Douglas Hamp points to other verses that speak of God's divorce and provision for future reunification, as well as mentioning the Old Testament stipulation prohibiting return to a former spouse after unfaithfulness.
+"Then her former husband [Yahweh] who divorced her [Israel] must not take her [Israel] back to be his wife after she has been defiled; for that is an abomination before Yahweh."
 (Deut.
 24:4a).
-Hamp suggests that Yeshua's death and resurrection resolved the legal dilemma so that a new marriage covenant could be established between the same parties.
-Dr. Hamp also maintains a difference between the Law of the Marriage Covenant and God's instructions (the Law – Torah) that was also given at Mount Sinai.
+Hamp suggests that the death and resurrection of Yeshua resolved the legal dilemma so that a new marriage covenant could be established between the same parties.
+Hamp also maintains a difference between the Law of the Marriage Covenant and God's instructions (the Law–Torah) that was also given at Mount Sinai.

-Law and grace
+Law and Grace

 Commonwealth Theology does not view Law and Grace to be mutually exclusive "dispensations" of God's work among humankind.
-CT asserts the word "Law" (Torah) in the Old Testament means "God's instructions," which continue to be good and beneficial (Rom.
+Commonwealth Theology asserts the word Law (Torah) in the Old Testament means "God's instructions," which continue to be good and beneficial (Rom.
 7:12; 1 Tim.
 1:8).
-Commonwealth theologians reject the interpretation that the Law has been done away with and view such a doctrine as a dangerous and slippery slope that has led western societies to distance themselves from the Ten Commandments and propelled the Church toward the anomie of the evangelical left.
+Commonwealth theologians reject the interpretation that the Law has been done away with and view such a doctrine as a dangerous and slippery slope that has led Western societies to distance themselves from the Ten Commandments and propelled the Church toward the anomie of the evangelical left.